Hoaxyz.com

 The simplest hoax is when someone helps the excavation team by planting artifacts that others will find.
 Such discoveries can seem miraculous to the team, but everyone is willing to accept a miracle.
 We might say it in biblical terms: Whatsoever a man soweth, that shall he also reap.
 If the hoax involves planted bones, I now call it a Piltdown-type hoax.
 If worked stones are planted, I call it a Finnmarkian-type hoax.
 Stones are the easiest to falsify, because they cannot be radiocarbon dated.

 Stone Age archaeology in Finnmark, northern Norway is probably all 'fictional' initiated by Anders Nummedal.
-Starting in 1925 he claimed to have found knapped stone artifacts on ancient shoreline terraces in Finnmark.
+In 1925 he began 'finding' knapped stone artifacts on ancient shoreline terraces in Finnmark.
 The artifacts were supposedly lying loose on the ground, and were so obvious that they "jump out at you".
 Archaeologists eventually realized that there are no knapped stones to be found on the surface in Finnmark.
 Nummedal must have knapped the stones himself.

 Nummedal published photographs of his artifacts, and anyone can now see that they are faked.
 Stones lying on the ground would have lichen covering themNummedal's artifacts don't.
 Light-colored artifacts found under the ground would have iron-rust stains on knapped surfacesNummedal's don't.
 Although Nummedal's artifacts are obviously hoaxes, that possibility is never discussed, because his claims benefit archaeology.
 More homemade artifacts are continually being reported from digs that are well funded when road projects and construction projects require a dig.
 The artifacts are not claimed to lie on the surface.
 They are supposedly found out of sight, just below the surface.
 No human burials or bones, or worked pieces of antler, bone, or wood have been found.
 Such items could be radiocarbon dated and the DNA analyzed.